As a parent, there are few things more exciting than baby’s first Halloween.

-Because honestly, who doesn’t want to dress their little chubster in that awesome cupcake outfit from Pottery Barn?
-Or that ladybug costume or that Yoda outfit.
+Honestly, who doesn’t want to dress their little one in that awesome cupcake outfit from Pottery Barn or that ladybug costume or Yoda outfit?

-But if you’re a planner, Baby’s first Halloween can easily go from sweet to stressful.
+If you’re a planner, your baby’s first Halloween can easily go from sweet to stressful.
 We can spend hours pouring over costumes, snacks, and activities to give our babies the best Halloween imaginable.
 Before we know it we’re so consumed with the idea of the perfect Halloween we forget to enjoy the moment with our little ones.

 Table of Contents